hannahbethke/Project-Three-Frontend/README.md

 - Admin's login will be protected by authentication via sessions/bcrypt or Google Firebase

-- Artwork will be displayed in collections rather than just one image at a time
+- Photos on Artwork page will be displayed as tiles rather than just one image at a time and can be clicked on to enlarge

+- Will add functional navbar burger menu for smaller screen sizes

+- Will update css to make mobile friendly

 # Unsolved Problems